brandonbate/Cheat-Sheet/README.md

 ```
 pip install "django<1.12" "selenium<4"
 ```
-Be sure  [Geckodriver](http://github.com/mozilla/geckodriver/releases)  the is downloaded and properly installed.
 In Windows, place ```geckodriver.exe``` in ```virtualenv/Scripts/``` of your project or in
 ```C:/Users/Your_User_Name/AppData/Local/Programs/Python/Python37/Scripts/```.
 In macOS or Linux, place the program in ```virtualenv/bin/``` o your project or in ```/usr/local/bin```.